|Due to health issues, this site is no longer maintained and will be shut down shortly.|

 The above data shows where a security is "listed".
 What does that mean?
 When a company wants to have a publicly traded security, the company has to pick one exchange as the exchange the security is listed on.
 Each exchange has its own rules on how to list a security, so to a company trying to go public, the decision as to which exchange it picks to list on is an important one.
 But does it really matter to an investor which exchange a security is listed on?
 Maybe in the past, it made a difference whether a security was listed on a NYSE or NASDAQ exchange, but the distinction doesn't seem to matter anymore.
 Once a security is listed on an exchange, the security is actually bought and sold on all the exchanges, and, as explained below, on trading systems that are not an exchange.

 The above data shows where securities are listed.
 But once listed, a security can be traded on any U.S. exchange.
-And there are actually a few more stock exchanges that trade securities but do not actually have any securities listed on them.
+And there are actually a few U.S. stock exchanges that trade securities but do not have any securities listed on them.
 These include startup exchanges like IEX and the Members Exchange plus various exchanges that used to be independent exchanges but have since been acquired by the NYSE, NASDAQ or Cboe.
 So let's look at trading volume by stock exchange.
 Here's the trading volume for today, if the market is open, or for end of day yesterday, if the market is closed:

 |UN||New York Stock Exchange||944,667,737||9.6%|